rkrisztian/search/README.md

 	Print the results in HTML and open in a browser.

+* `tmpDir: String`

+  Location of the temporary directory used for replacements and HTML output.
+The default value is taken from Java system property `java.io.tmpdir`.

 ### Example configuration

 The following is an actual config I use as a user-specific config (`~/.search.conf`):